 - Complaints – Canadian citizens also can contact the Privacy Commissioner, an official who reports directly to Parliament, with any grievances.

 This Canadian law, similarly to the EU one, is broader than the specific healthcare focus of HIPAA.
 Nonetheless, it does not cover all situations.
 Types of businesses and situations affected by this law include the following:

 - nonprofit organizations (information related to donations and membership)

 The core of PIPEDA is its Fair Information Principles, which can be summarized as follows:

 - It is unlawful for a business to gather anything that is not immediately needed for the current transaction.
-If the company wants any additional information for any reason, they must provide their reasoning to the customer, how the data will be used, and what organizations will have access to it.
+If the company wants any additional information, they must provide their reasoning to the customer, how the data will be used, and what organizations will have access to it.
 The customer must then agree to those terms.

 - As stated above, a Canadian citizen has the right to review any data a business gathers and have any information changed that is incorrect.

-Clearly the nations of the Western world have similar perspectives toward privacy rights.
+Clearly, the nations of the Western world have similar perspectives toward privacy rights.
 If your organization handles or is considering handling health data or other sensitive personal information of citizens outside your country, it’s crucial to check the laws (as detailed by Security and Privacy Firm Information Shield) to avoid problems.
 Atlantic.Net offers full HIPAA Compliant Hosting on full SSD Cloud Servers in a variety of cloud or dedicated hosting solutions.
 Looking for an international data center as an alternative?
-Contact us to find out our world-class certified centers in Toronto and London.
+Contact us to find out about our world-class certified centers in Toronto and London.